Watermelon: Taxonomy

 The sweet watermelon was first described by Carl Linnaeus in 1753 and given the name Cucurbita citrullus.
 It was reassigned to the genus Citrullus in 1836, under the replacement name Citrullus vulgaris, by the German botanist Heinrich Adolf Schrader.
 (The International Code of Nomenclature for algae, fungi, and plants does not allow names like "Citrullus citrullus".)

 The species is further divided into several varieties, of which bitter wooly melon (Citrullus lanatus (Thunb.)
-Matsum. & Nakai var. lanatus), citron melons (Citrullus lanatus var. citroides (L. H. Bailey) Mansf.), and the edible var. vulgaris may be the most important.
+Matsum. & Nakai var. lanatus), citron melons (Citrullus lanatus var. citroides (L. H. Bailey) Mansf.), and the edible var. vulgaris are common.
 This taxonomy originated with the erroneous synonymization of the wooly melon Citrullus lanatus with the sweet watermelon Citrullus vulgaris by L.H.
 Bailey in 1930.
 Molecular data, including sequences from the original collection of Thunberg and other relevant type material, show that the sweet watermelon (Citrullus vulgaris Schrad.) and the bitter wooly melon Citrullus lanatus (Thunb.)
 Matsum. & Nakai are not closely related to each other.
 A proposal to conserve the name, Citrullus lanatus (Thunb.)
 Matsum. & Nakai, was accepted by the nomenclature committee and confirmed at the International Botanical Congress in 2017.

 Prior to 2015, the wild species closest to Citrullus lanatus was assumed to be the tendril-less melon Citrullus ecirrhosus Cogn. from South African arid regions based on an erroneously identified 18th-century specimen.
 However, after phylogenetic analysis, the closest relative to Citrullus lanatus is now thought to be Citrullus mucosospermus (Fursa) from West Africa (from Senegal to Nigeria), which is also sometimes considered a subspecies within C. lanatus.
 Watermelon populations from Sudan are also close to domesticated watermelons.
 The bitter wooly melon was formally described by Carl Peter Thunberg in 1794 and given the name Momordica lanata.
 It was reassigned to the genus Citrullus in 1916 by Japanese botanists Jinzō Matsumura and Takenoshin Nakai.